Sensory Loss in Older People

 The cause of a loss of touch as a person ages is likely the combination of a general loss of sensory acuity and comorbid conditions such as arthritis and cerebrovascular disease (Wickremaratchi & Llewelyn 2006).

-How to Care for and Communicate with Someone who has Deafblindness
+How to Care for and Communicate with Someone Who Has Deafblindness

 person is doing sign language for someone who has deafblindness

-Communication preferences for people living with deafblindness depend upon the extent to which the person’s vision and/or hearing are affected (Deafblind Information Australia 2019).
+Communication preferences for people living with deafblindness depend upon the extent to which the person’s vision and/or hearing are affected (Deafblind Information Australia 2021).

 Consider the following modes of communication: